gregg-miskelly/MIEngine-wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio.md

     REM 'hello world' should print

 #### SSH
-For SSH support, you first want to enable SSH in your Linux server.
-For example, you can do that on Ubuntu with:
+For SSH support, you will first want to enable SSH in your Linux server.
+For example, on Ubuntu you can do that by running:

     sudo apt-get install openssh-server

-On Windows you then need an SSH client designed to be used programmatically.
+Then, on Windows you need an SSH client designed to be used programmatically.
 Plink.exe from [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) fits the bill, though you can certainly use other tools too.

-You then need a way to authenticate which can be scripted.
+Next, you need a scriptable way to authenticate.
 One option is to provide the password on the command line, but obviously there are some security concerns there.
 A more secure option is to use SSH keys --

 1. Download puttygen.exe from [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 2. Run the tool and click 'Generate' and follow the instructions.